alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/Web App Testing.md

 - Submit strings instead of numbers
 - Submit numbers instead of strings
 - Submit the same named parameter multiple times with the same and different values

+## 2 - Session Management
+### 2.1 - Session Tracking
+- How are sessions tracked?
+(Cookies, Tokens, Session-less, obfuscated or encrypted form sent from client)
+- Request auth page removing items until session breaks, once value is found that controls the session, change the value 1 byte at a time and see if its
+-

+### 2.2 -